thepante/subscriddit/README.md

 #### To-do list
  - Panel to manage subscriptions
- - Autoremove old subscriptions
  - Better settings UI
- - Improve 'settings' code
+ - More options about auto-remove subscriptions

 ---